Statsomat/BayesTwoProp/documents/Content.md

 -	Goal: The goal of this course is to develop an app for a statistical application treated by Bayes-theory and satisfying the Statsomat philosophy.
 We will start with a "starting code" which we will extend and develop.
 We will treat the relationship of two proportions (difference, ratio, efficacy) by using two models:
     -  Analytically (priors given by Beta distributions)
-    -  MCMC simulation (priors given by Beta distributions)
+    -  MCMC simulation (priors given by Beta distributions), if you are quick and the time will allow it :)

 -	GitHub und GitHuB Desktop, our repository and the subdirectories